corl87/stateChangeGameCS439/README.md

 I used twine to create my project because the demonstration of twine in class made a lot of sense to me

-In order to run the project, run the HTML file labeled "rocketStory"
+In order to run the project, download and run the HTML file labeled "rocketStory"

 Each node is in twine's database and was copied from the google sheets outline- attached